Global Resources Collections Forum

 Session 3: New Models of Stewardship: An Agenda for CRL and North American Research Libraries

 Friday, April 25, 1:00–3:00 p.m.

-Attendees and presenters will explore what stewardship means in an age of digital government and big data.
-Desired outcomes include: consensus on the appropriate role of research libraries regarding government-produced information and records; recognition of how that role relates to the parts played by government, the media, and the commercial sector; a new strategic framework for the collective work of US and Canadian research libraries; and new multi-year strategic priorities for CRL.
+Attendees and presenters explored what stewardship means in an age of digital government and big data.
+Desired outcomes included: consensus on the appropriate role of research libraries regarding government-produced information and records; recognition of how that role relates to the parts played by government, the media, and the commercial sector; a new strategic framework for the collective work of US and Canadian research libraries; and new multi-year strategic priorities for CRL.

 1:15–1:30 p.m.
 Government Records and Information: An Inventory of the Major Threats and Challenges